-The City of Buffalo offers income-based funding towards housing repairs that affect COVID vulnerable and impacted occupants.
+The City of Buffalo offers conditional grant funding towards housing repairs that affect COVID vulnerable and impacted owners and tenants.

 COVID Housing Repair Program

 The City of Buffalo’s CDBG-COVID Housing Repair Program will provide funding to small scale landlords and homeowners to repair dwellings and remove health and safety hazards from households that will benefit COVID vulnerable and impacted, low-moderate income families and individuals, or bring vacant rental dwellings up to code to create additional affordable units to place low-moderate income tenants and reduce the spread of COVID-19.

 HOCN is able to assist homeowners in the West Side, Upper West Side, Lower West Side, Elmwood-Bidwell, Elmwood-Bryant, Allentown and Central Planning Neighborhoods with applications.
 If you live in a different neighborhood, please contact our office to be referred to the organization that can assist you.